-There’s another issue here, too: with low authorization rates, you’ll waste time and resources tracking down the cause, chasing down that lost business or manually following up with customers to collect missing recurring charges.
+There’s another issue here, too: with low authorization rates, you’ll waste time and resources tracking down the cause, chasing down lost business or manually following up with customers to collect missing recurring charges.
 It’s not just a case of lost business — it’s also a case of lost time and money because of the associated organizational headaches.

-Causes of Low Credit Card Authorization Rates
+Causes of Low Debit and Credit Card Authorization Rates

 For instance, the authorizing bank will need to sift through the type and origin of each transaction to determine whether it’s required to have that two-factor authentication stamp of approval, if it’s an exempt transaction or whether PSD2 has been enforced in that region yet.
 Those complicating factors can lead to an increase in declines, especially if your transactions aren’t clearly flagged.